Workshops are a concentrated way to learn new techniques and create an energizing atmosphere.

 Workshops include brief lectures, (lectures are available separately, too) with image presentations and examples plus handouts for future reference.
 More workshop details can be found here.

-- Dye Crazy– Explore ways to color weaving yarns and other materials with natural and Procion MX dyes.
+- Dying to Weave– Explore ways to color weaving yarns and other materials with natural and Procion MX dyes.